jsor/jcarousel/README.markdown

 Accessing the jCarousel instance
 --------------------------------

-When you create a jCarousel, the jQuery object will be exchanged with a special version of jQuery which has then additional jCarousel releated methods available.
+When you create a jCarousel, the jQuery object will be exchanged with a special version of jQuery which has then additional jCarousel releated methods available (this is done by using [jQuery.sub()](http://api.jquery.com/jQuery.sub)).

 If you have created a carousel like: